FREE 5-Ingredient Recipe EBook

 The Best Way To Boil Eggs

-There are two main methods perfect hard boiled eggs on the stove:
+There are two main ways to make perfect hard boiled eggs on the stove:

-- The best method: My preferred method for boiling eggs is to boil them the whole time.
-Once the water comes to a boil, you set a timer and cook them for exactly the number of minutes needed for the level of doneness you want.
+- The best method – Once the water comes to a boil, you set a timer and cook them for exactly the number of minutes needed for the level of doneness you want.
+The key difference is you boil them the whole time, so they are done more quickly.
 Yay for having faster, perfect boiled eggs!

 There are actually lots of other ways to boil eggs.
 People do it in a pressure cooker, slow cooker, or even air fryer boiled eggs and oven boiled eggs.
-Still, my go-to way to make the perfect hard boiled eggs recipe is the stove.
-It’s super easy, no fuss or equipment required, and is really fast.
+Still, my go-to way to make easy peel hard boiled eggs is the stove.
+It’s super easy, no fuss or equipment required, and fast.

 How To Boil Eggs For Easy Peeling

-This section shows how to make perfect hard boiled eggs, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+This section shows how to make perfect easy peel hard boiled eggs, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card.

-- Place eggs in water.
+- Submerge eggs in water.
 Place your eggs in the bottom of a large saucepan.
 Add enough water to cover the eggs with at least an inch of water above them.

 TIP: Add the eggs before adding the water.